skillyskele/Microprocessor-Design/README.md

 4. **FPGA Programming**: Program the designed processors on an FPGA using VHDL.

 ## 🚀 Current Progress
-1. Building the control logic for multi-cycle processor
+1. Writing testbench for multi-cycle microprocessor

 ### 🔍 Sequence Detector